In aftermath of Hurricane Laura, residents worry about help

 Crews will have to rebuild hundreds of transmission towers along with resetting downed power poles and lines, clearing debris and assessing damage, said Scott Aaronson, vice president of security and preparedness for the Edison Electric Institute, the association of investor-owned electric companies in the U.S. The association said roughly 409,000 customers were still without power late Sunday as a result of the storm.

+Insured losses to properties in the U.S. will be near $9 billion, according to projections from a Boston-based disaster modeling firm.
+That includes wind and storm surge damage to residential, commercial and industrial properties and automobiles, Karen Clark & Co. said.
+There were an estimated $200 million in insured losses in the Caribbean, the company estimates.

-Many people in Lake Charles were still staying outside town, but James Townley said he would remain in his home, as he did during the storm.
+In Lake Charles, many people in were still staying outside town.
+But James Townley said he would remain in his home, as he did during the storm.

 The front of his trailer had been blown away, leaving a single toilet exposed to the elements.